IpDaniel/BethesdaMatters/README.md

         - [x] Author tags
         - [x] search algorithm?
         - [x] pagination? / Dynamic loading
-        - [5] Dynamic link access from nav bar
+        - [x] Dynamic link access from nav bar
         - [x] Make the article links work
     - [18] Make the reading time dynamically calculated and rendered
         - [19] might already be like this for the article search page